 The Wood bison is the northern cousin of the Plains bison that roams many states down-below.
 It is bigger than the Plains bison and a large, mature bull will often weigh 2,250 pounds versus the 1,900 pounds of the smaller Plains.
 A mature cow will weigh about 1,000 pounds.
-Caves are born in May to July and are a reddish color for a few weeks.
+Calves are born in May to July and are a reddish color for a few weeks.
 They begin to grow horns and develop a bison’s “hump” at about two months.

 Wood Bison Reintroduction Program